-Once a new strategy is submitted in a CPSL, it is entered into a competition against the strategies submitted by other members in a provably collusion resilient tournament of SSGs.
+Once a new strategy is submitted in a CPSL, it is competes against the strategies submitted by other members in a provably collusion resilient tournament of SSGs.
 The outcome of the competition is a ranking that is announced to all members through their CPSL interface as we shall describe in Section 3.1.
 However, the competition design is the main subject of Chapter 4.